Cover photo for Gary Maurice Goodrich's Obituary

 Funeral Services will be held at 1pm, Saturday, September 21, 2024 at the Farmington South Stake Center, 695 South 200 East, Utah.
 A viewing will be held on Friday, September 20th from 6-8pm at Russon Mortuary, 1941 North Main, Farmington, Utah, and on Saturday, September 21st from 11:30-12:30pm at the stake center.
 Interment, Farmington City Cemetery.

-The funeral service will be streamed live on the Russon Mortuary Live Facebook page and on this obituary page below, where it will appear 10-15 minutes prior to the funeral service at 1pm.
+The funeral service will be streamed live on the Russon Mortuary Live Facebook page (click here) and on this obituary page below, where it will appear 10-15 minutes prior to the funeral service at 1pm.

 A special thank you for the benevolent service of the staff at Pine View Transitional Rehab and the staff at McKay Dee Hospital.